Philosophy

 C. S. Lewis

-[Proponents of the “Scientific Outlook” (metaphysical naturalism) have struggled long and hard to justify or explain the existence of ethical values.
-Their solutions stand in sharp contrast to those of the supernaturalists, whose task is much easier.
-In the famous 1948 BBC radio debate on the existence of God between Bertrand Russell and Fr.
-Frederick Copleston, S.J. the two participants grappled with the problem of ethical values.
-Here is an excerpt from the section entitled “The Moral Argument.”]
+[In the famous 1948 BBC radio debate on the existence of God between Bertrand Russell and Fr.
+Frederick Copleston, S.J., the two participants grappled with the problem of good and evil.
+Here is an excerpt from the part entitled “The Moral Argument.”]

 RUSSELL: You see, I feel that some things are good and that other things are bad.
 I love the things that are good, that I think are good, and I hate the things that I think are bad.
 I don’t say that these things are good because they participate in the Divine goodness.